Sometimes it remains a challenge to make that beautiful espresso.

 How do you know how many grams of coffee are perfect for your filter holder?

-Not every espresso machine has the same filter holder – some are deeper, wider or more compact.
-As a result, the ideal amount of coffee also varies per machine.
+Not every espresso machine has the same filter holder – some are deeper, wider, or more compact.
+Therefore, the ideal amount of coffee also varies from machine to machine.

-👉 The size of your filter holder determines how many grams of coffee you use – and that directly affects the taste and intensity of your espresso.
+👉 The size of the filter basket in your filter holder determines how many grams of coffee you use – and that directly affects the taste and intensity of your espresso.

-In addition to an espresso scale, there are also handy tricks to tackle this properly.
+Besides an espresso scale, there are also handy tricks to get the job done right.
+We'll discuss those later in this blog post!

 Het Tamping Station Zilver van Barista Essentials is niet weg te denken als barista tool voor de thuisbarista!
 Dit tamping station van RVS verhoogd de kwaliteit van je koffie.
 Het Tamping Station Zilver van Barista Essentials ondersteund de filterdrager tijdens het tampen en je espresso krijg daardoor een stevige tamp.